 Corporate Governance

-Evaluation of the Performance of the Board of Directors
+Composition of the Board of Directors/ Members of the Board of Directors

 Performance Target Indicators and Weights for Senior Executives